 Three Essential Resume Must Haves

 Having 10 professional resume writing services review your resume should result in more uniformity but there will still be variances.
 However, regardless of who writes your resume, there are three essential resume must haves that are indisputable.

 100% Accurate Spelling

 In times where everyone is using MS Word to write their resumes, you would think that spelling errors are no longer an issue, but you would be wrong.
 Certainly not nearly as common as in times past, it still occurs today that resumes get submitted with spelling errors.

 For example, listing details for a job that ended two-years ago may have something like, “Responsible for supervising a team of 10 employees.”
 This description is written in the present tense for a job that ended two-years ago.
 It should read, “Supervised and mentored a team of 10 employees.”
 This verb tense agrees that it was in the past.

-Regardless of who writes your resume or where it’s reviewed, having accurate spelling, grammar, and consistency are three essential resume must haves.
 The best ways to avoid these errors are to read your resume slowly and out loud.
-Reading out loud will highlight mistakes far easier that reading quietly to yourself.
-Finally, have someone else read your resume as well.
-This will give you extra confidence in knowing that your resume is written in a professional manner.
+Reading out loud will help avoid resume mistakes far easier that reading quietly to yourself.